-- Must submit satisfactory evidence of financial responsibility as required in the application, consisting of:
+- Must submit satisfactory evidence of the roofing company's financial responsibility as required in the application, consisting of:

 - Must pass a basic business and safety knowledge exam plus residential and/or commercial roofing exam with a score of 70% or better on each exam.

-- Once a principal for the roofing company qualifies for Licensing, per all of the terms above, other company employees/managers are then qualified to apply for licensing (special terms apply so the application for managers is available on request to the licensing committee).
+Once one or more principal for the roofing company qualifies for Licensing, per all of the terms above, other company managers (non-proprietors) are then qualified to apply for licensing (special terms apply so the application for managers is available upon request to the RCAT office).
 Managers also are required to pass the exams per number five above.